parrt/msan501-old/README.md

 <img src="labs/figures/clt_unif-2000-20.png" width=250x> <img src="labs/figures/conf-500.png" width=250x>

 The optimization exercises deal with minimizing functions.
-Given a particular function, $$$f(x)$$$, optimizing it generally means finding its minimum or maximum, which occur when the derivative goes flat: $$$f'(x) = 0$$$.
+Given a particular function, f(x), optimizing it generally means finding its minimum or maximum, which occur when the derivative goes flat: f'(x) = 0.
 When the function's derivative cannot be derived symbolically, we're left with a general technique called *gradient descent* that searches for minima.
 It's like putting a marble on a hilly surface and letting gravity bring it to the nearest minimum.

 <img src="labs/figures/wage-murders-cost-3d.png" width=250x> <img src="labs/figures/wage-murders-heatmap-trace1.png" width=250x>